Getting Started

 Rotations

-Once you see this window, press 1 or 2 depending on if you want to install settings on all classes
+Once you see this window, press 1 or 2 depending on if you want to install settings on all classes or a specific one, hit enter

 Press y and press enter!